web-mi/RocketChatApiClient/OmnichannelApi/docs/Api/LivechatRoomsApi.md

 Update Livechat Room Visitor

+> This endpoint has been deprecated and is scheduled for removal in the 7.0.0 <a href=\"https://github.com/RocketChat/Rocket.Chat/releases\" target=\"_blank\">release</a>.
 Update room visitor's information.
 Permission required: `view-l-room`

 ### Example